P-MOSS: Scheduling Main-Memory Indexes Over NUMA Servers Using Next Token Prediction: Learning Scheduling Decisions in

-\textbf{Inference}.
-Figure~\ref{fig:pmoss_learned} (Inference) illustrates how DT \sys{}'s DT infers a new scheduling policy.
-During the inference phase, it initializes the return-to-go token at Time $t_0$ to the desired query throughput.
-In \sys{}, this is set to 1.1$\times$, the maximum throughput observed in the offline dataset. \sys{} also sets the initial state token accordingly.
-Both the state and return-to-go token are fed into DT that, in turn, generates the first action, i.e., the scheduling policy for the first index slice. \sys{} observes the recent Hardware Snapshots of the main memory index to obtain the consequent state and reward, following the predicted action.
-Both the state and the return-to-go token, along with the predicted action are fed back to DT to predict the next action, i.e., the scheduling policy for the next index slice.
-This process repeats until all the scheduling policy for all the index slices are rolled out.
+Figure~\ref{fig:pmoss_learned} illustrates \sys{'s} inference stage.
+If an assistant model from the post-training stage is unavailable, \sys{} defaults to using the base model from the pre-training stage.
+Else, \sys{} uses the most recent assistant model for inference.
+At Time $t_0$, the trained DT is fed the Meta token ($m$), the initial State ($s_0$), and the RTG token ($\hat{r}_0$) that in turn generates the next Action token ($\hat{a}_0$), i.e., the Core Id to schedule the first index slice. \sys{} observes the recent Hardware Snapshots of the main memory index to obtain the consequent state ($s_1$) and the RTG token ($\hat{r}_1$), following the predicted Action ($\hat{a}_0$).
+At Time $t_1$, both the State and the RTG tokens, along with the predicted Action token are fed back into DT to predict the next Action ($\hat{a}_1$), i.e., the Core Id to schedule next index slice.
+This process repeats until the scheduling policy, i.e., the Core Ids for all the index slices are rolled out. $\langle\hat{a}_0,\hat{a}_1, \ldots, \hat{a}_{T-1}\rangle$ denotes a complete learned scheduling policy inferred by \sys{}.